Janesh98/ca4003-compiler-construction/README.md

 # ca4003-compiler-construction
-● Created a new programming language with Java and ANTLR.
+● Created a new programming language with Java and ANTLR which compiles down to three address code.

 ● Developed a symbol table and a lexical and syntax analyser.